2-pole means that the device plug is not earthed and it normally has two pins that transmit electricity.

 Check out our 3-pole adapters!

-Since the distinction between when it should be a 2- or 3-pole device can be relatively blurred, it is not always possible to make a 100% division between devices.
+Due to the fact that the distinction between when it should be a 2- or 3-pole device can be unclear, it is not always possible to make a 100% division between devices.

-Normally, however, devices that do not use much power (below 500 watts) are 2-pole:
+However, the usual definition is that devices which use less power (below 500 watts) are 2-pole:

 - electric toothbrushes